f5io/csp/README.md

 ### Methods

-This library exposes 4 methods and one factory.
+This library exposes 4 functions and one factory.

 #### `channel()`